shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Attunement Points

 Some magic items give you attunement points, which effect how the item behaves for you over time.
 Attunement points are between that particular player and that particular item.
-A player can have attunement points for more than one item, and those attunement points are separate.
+A player can have attunement points for more than one item, but those attunement points are separate.
 More than one player can have attunement points for the same item, but those attunement points are separate.

 ## Removing Worn Items